kanidm/kanidm/book/src/sync/ldap.md

 overlay syncprov
 ```

-In addition you must grant an account full read access and raise it's search limits.
+In addition you must grant an account full read access and raise its search limits.

 ```
 access to *